 I recently was talking with a prospective client.
-The conversation was a general one, in order to ascertain their needs and the type of business
+The conversation was a general one, to ascertain their needs and the type of business they conduct.

 I didn’t – which on some levels is very good, because my hearing is still working.

 The potential client of course isn’t a manufacturer.
-At least they are an importer and probably also a distributor and a retailer (they do retail e-commerce).
-But they are not a manufacturer.
+At least they are an importer and most probably a distributor and a retailer (they do retail e-commerce).
+But they are not manufacturers.

 Why is this distinction so, so important?